redat00/redat00/README.md

 # Hello ! 👋

-I'm a french system engineer 🖥️ with a strong love 💛 for Python !
+I'm a french devops engineer 🖥️ with a strong love 💛 for Python !

 ## Projects